hyperstack-org/hyperstack/docs/activerecord_api.md

 `..._changed?` (i.e. name_changed?) returns true if the specific attribute has changed.

-`itself` returns the record, but will also force a load of at least the model's id.
+`itself` returns the record, but will override lazy loading and force a load of at least the model's id.

-#### Other Methods for Interacting with the Load & Render Cycle
+### Other Methods for Interacting with the Load and Render Cycle

 #### `loading?` and `loaded?`

 All Ruby objects will respond to these methods.
 If you want to put up a "Please Wait" message, spinner, etc, you can use the `loaded?` or `loading?` method to determine if the object represents a real loaded value or not.
+Any value for which `loaded?` returns `false` (or `loading?` returns true) will eventually load and cause a re-render

 #### The `HyperMesh.load` Method